Voiland College Ambassadors

 Halle Colf is a senior majoring in Construction Management.
 Some of Halle’s favorite memories come from some long nights filled with studying and projects: “One specific night, where I felt that I was challenged to develop my abilities as a leader and peer, was a cold evening in October.
 We were working on a project that was going to be submitted to compete against universities across the United States and Canada.
 A group of us worked to fulfill the project requirements and submit our work to a national professional association.”
 Halle has learned—and says she continues to learn—the value of hard work: “I will take all the experiences and lessons I have learned over the last few years and approach the next step in my life with the passion for learning and drive I have cultivated during my time at WSU.”

 Chelsea Crabb is a senior in Mechanical Engineering and has been on the President’s Honor Roll for 2018 and 2019.
-Chelsea appreciates her development professionally: “My experience working in Dr. Dhingra’s (Genomics and Biotechnology Program) lab as an undergraduate intern has been a positive, re-affirming experience for me.”
+Chelsea appreciates her professional development: “My experience working in the hyperlab as an undergraduate intern has been a positive, re-affirming experience for me.”
 Just as important to her are the connections she’s made with people during her time at WSU.
 Chelsea has found two skills most critical to her success: “Time management, alongside being willing to ask for help.”

 Dustan Cwick is a senior in Material Science and Engineering.
 Dustan’s favorite memories revolve around his time as a Voiland College Student Ambassador and talking to visiting students and their families.
 He enjoys the connections he makes with them and being able to answer their questions.
 Dustan has participated in undergraduate research and earned an award for his participation in the 2016 Showcase for Undergraduate Research and Creative Activities.
 Dustan appreciates the technical skills and opportunities to grow professionally.
 He also notes his growth as an individual.